 Cases in correctional facilities and residents of long-term care facilities were excluded.
 Percentages are out of cases who were contacted and asked about their exposures 14 days prior to illness onset.
 Previous published reports did not always include 14 days prior to illness onset.
-Data from the previous week is excluded, as positive tests during this time may not yet be reported or investigated.
+Positive cases from the last 7 or more days may not yet be reported or investigated.